-When it comes to computers, it’s always important to have a clear understanding of the difference between viruses and malware.
+Regardless of the operating system (Windows 11, 10, and older versions) or the platform you use, it’s always important to have a clear understanding of the difference between viruses and malware.
 In terms of definition, a virus is simply a type of malware.
-This means that technically speaking, if you say that your PC has been infected with malware is more accurate than saying it’s been infected with a virus — it just happens that the word “virus” is a more widely adopted term.
+Technically speaking, if you say that your computer has been infected with malware, it is more accurate than saying it’s been infected with a virus.
+It just happens that the word “virus” is a more widely adopted term.

-Other type of commonly known malware includes worms, Trojan, rootkit, adware, and spyware.
-There is also a more advanced malware called ransomware, which are being used to block access to your computer until a certain amount of money is paid.
+Other type of commonly known malware includes worms, Trojans, rootkits, adware, and spyware.
+There is also a more advanced malware called ransomware, which is used to block access to your computer until a certain amount of money is paid.

-The term “malware” is use to refer to malicious software that can affect your computer’s behavior, steal personal information, gain control of the system, or display unwanted advertisement.
+The term “malware” is used to refer to malicious software that can affect your computer’s behavior, steal personal information, gain control of the system, or display unwanted advertisements.

-Malware can infect desktop computers, tablets, laptops, and mobile devices, no matter the kind of operating system you’re running.
+Malware can infect desktop computers, tablets, laptops, and mobile devices, regardless of the operating system you’re running.

 Commonly known malware

-A computer virus is one of the most common and recognizable type of malware.
-A virus is a set of malicious code that is capable of replicating itself across the network between shared computers, and it’s intended to cause harm to a computer system, such as making your system almost impossible to use and in most cases corrupting system files.
+A computer “virus” is one of the most common and recognizable types of malware.
+A virus is a set of malicious code capable of replicating itself across the network between shared computers, and it’s intended to cause harm to a computer system, such as making your system almost impossible to use and, in most cases, corrupting system files.

 This type of malware can replicate itself, but it’s meant to be more disruptive.
-Once a worm takes of a system, it will destroy files and information stored on the computer.
+Once a worm takes over a system, it will destroy files and information stored on the computer.

-This is typically a malware designed to make you think it’s a safe software to gain access to your system.
-Trojans are usually coded to steal your personal information, such as banking information, sign-in passwords, and various of personal information.
+This is typically malware designed to make you think it’s safe software to gain access to your system.
+Trojans are usually coded to steal your personal information, such as banking information, sign-in passwords, and personal information.

 Unlike viruses and worms, Trojans are not known to infect files stored on a computer or spread between computers.
-They’re generally distributed through email attachments and software download that look legit and safe.
+They’re generally distributed through email attachments and software downloads that look legit and safe.

-This malicious code is designed to track your online activities without your knowledge and serve pop-up with undesired advertisement.
+This malicious code is designed to track your online activities without your knowledge and serve pop-ups with undesired advertisements.

-Similar to Trojans, Spyware are also capable of collecting any kind of information, including internet activities, personal information, bank account information, and a lot more.
+Like Trojans, Spyware can also collect any kind of information, including internet activities, personal information, bank account information, and a lot more.

 In addition, Spyware can also disrupt users and control computers by installing unwanted software or redirecting users to unwanted sites.
 They can also change the computer settings and make an internet connection very slow.

-This type of malware is designed to display advertisement for the only purpose of generating revenue for a third-party.
+This type of malware is designed to display advertisements for the purpose of generating revenue for a third party.
 Usually, adware is coded to track the end-user internet activities and present them with related advertisements.

-These programs are generally no meant to cause harm to a computer, but they can be extremely annoying, and they can affect user experience and performance.
+These programs are generally not meant to cause harm to a computer, but they can be extremely annoying, and they can affect user experience and performance.

 You don’t want to come across this type of malicious code.
-Ransomware are a new type of advanced malware encrypts all the data on the victim’s computer and then the attacker asks for money payment in exchange to let the user access the computer and data again.
+Ransomware is a new type of advanced malware that encrypts all the data on the victim’s computer, and then the attacker will request a monetary payment in exchange for letting the user access the computer and data again.

-Usually attackers will try to deliver a ransomware using a Trojan that disguises the payload as a legitimate file.
+Usually, attackers try to deliver ransomware using a Trojan that disguises the payload as a legitimate file.

-Rootkit is not defined as a malware, instead it’s a set of malicious software designed with the purpose to enable an unauthorized user to gain control of system without the victim’s knowledge.
+Rootkit is not defined as malware.
+Instead, it’s a set of malicious software designed with the purpose of enabling an unauthorized user to gain control of the system without the victim’s knowledge.

 Wrapping things up

 We depend on our computers and mobile devices to make purchases on the internet, check bank account information, communicate with other people, and much more.
-On an online world staying protected from malware requires being aware of the threats and having the proper tools to prevent your system from getting infected and block attackers from stealing your information.
+In an online world, staying protected from malware requires being aware of the threats and having the proper tools to prevent your system from getting infected and block attackers from stealing your information.